isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 ### Course Schedule

+- *The proposed dates below may be subjected to further changes.

-The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022 (The proposed dates may be subjected to further changes).
+- The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022*

-* Practicum Workshop: 14 Mar 2022 (1 day)
+- Practicum Workshop: 14 Mar 2022 (1 day)*

-* Practicum (To be allocated upon successful enrolment and completion of classroom training): 15 Mar – 9 May 2022
+- Practicum (To be allocated upon successful enrolment and completion of classroom training): 15 Mar – 9 May 2022*

 _Note:_